Based in | Germany |

 Guard runs on the Mailbox.org servers and uses the password you enter to PGP encrypt your messages.
 This makes using PGP super easy, but forces you to trust that your information is handled securely on their servers.

 Note: Relying on the company’s server-side encryption is less secure than encrypting your messages on your device.
-When even police departments and other government services are vulnerable to Chinese hackers and other groups, consider going end-to-end.
-To get end-to-end encryption of your messages, install Mailvelope, a browser plug-in that manages your encryption keys on your device and encrypts/decrypts messages on your device as well.
+Since even police departments and other government services are vulnerable to Chinese hackers and other groups, you should consider using end-to-end encryption.
+To do this, you’ll have to install Mailvelope, a browser plugin that manages your encryption keys and encrypts/decrypts messages on your device.

 If the recipient of a message doesn’t use PGP, Mailbox.org gives them a link to a secure mailbox on the company’s servers where the recipient can view the message safely.